Hendejac/CpHMD-Analysis/index.md

  <img width="1000" src="titration_curves.png">
 </p>

-Here is an example of titration curve plots.
+Here is an example of the titration curve plots.
 The red line indicates the pK<sub>a</sub>.
 Again, plots like this can be easily made with the following command.